 Duffel bags are an underrated accessory to travelers.
 Convenience seems to be in the form of pushing or pulling a hard and heavy suitcase around rather than carrying our belongings.
-However, there are some great benefits to traveling with a duffel bag.
+However, there are some great benefits of traveling with a duffel bag.
 Often, it is much more convenient to use a duffel bag when you are traveling carry-on only.
 There’s less hassle in accessing what’s inside, plus, if you learn how to pack a duffel bag to maximize space with these tips, you’ll be able to fit way more in your duffel bag than in your rigid hard case carry-on.

 Now, there are certain ways a duffel bag just cannot replace a good-old carry-on suitcase.
 For instance, the season you are traveling influences what you pack.
 If you’re traveling in winter and hoping to bring five different coats, then a duffel bag alone isn’t for you.

 But if you’re road-tripping, going carry-on only to avoid airline baggage fees, or you’re just looking to try a new way at travel for a change, a duffel bag could be your best new accessory (as long as you know how to pack it right!)

 And to really make sure you’ve covered all of your bases while packing, I have two free packing guides designed specifically for female travelers and for travel photographers.